tundish/blathnaid/blathnaid/book/chapters.rst

 ------

 Jack complimented the Smith on the Trivet.
-He would have liked to know whether he'd fully been aware of its function and significance.
+He would have liked to know whether he'd fully been aware all along of its function and significance.

-But the Blacksmith just laughed and bade him keep it.
+But the Blacksmith pretended not to know.
+He simply laughed and bade him keep it.
-“I made another”, he said.
+“I made another the while you were gone”, he said.

 A lost friend
 -------------